 The College is proud of its unique and distinctive ethos as one of only two girls’ state secondary schools in Leicestershire and as a World Class school.
 We regard our student body as a major strength and take great pride in both the success and diversity of our student intake.
 We give students a voice in the College and we listen.
 We value courtesy, politeness, honesty and effort.
 We accept that we all make mistakes from time to time and we aim to learn from our mistakes.
 We are inspired by excellence in all forms including academic, creative, practical, physical and personal achievements.

-At Sir Jonathan North my simple aim is to ‘create good people’.
+At Sir Jonathan North our simple aim is to ‘create good people’.
 In order to do this we need a curriculum that provides both academic excellence and holistic development.
 In other words, we take every opportunity to develop the ‘whole child’.

 Parents and carers often ask me why they should send their daughter to a girls’ school.
 At Sir Jonathan North, girls learn without limits.
 Research shows that student confidence has a strong impact on academic performance.
-In mixed-sex classrooms, boys can often dominate discussions, and teachers can subconsciously play to boys’ strengths to get the best out of them.
-In our single-sex school, girls take centre stage.
+In mixed-gender classrooms, boys can often dominate discussions, and teachers can subconsciously play to boys’ strengths to get the best out of them.
+In our school, girls take centre stage.

-Through a culture of nurture, support and mutual respect, we seek to challenge our girls by encouraging them to take risks, explore new ideas and acknowledge that making mistakes is essential for learning.
-We focus on helping our girls to become resilient learners and develop the skills and character to prepare them for the future.
 Over their five year journey they learn to be confident, strong, independent and resourceful young women.
 We place a strong emphasis on the STEM subjects, and have an excellent record for our girls continuing on to A-level in the traditionally male-dominated subjects such as physics and computing.
 We promote strong female role models and challenge stereotypes wherever possible through our curriculum and visiting speakers.

 We offer a wide range of sports and our many teams regularly compete regionally and even nationally.
 We offer extra-curricular sports clubs every day of the week, and our high rates of sport participation bucks the national trend for girls.
 Our newest building, which includes our trampolining hall, was named after Alice Hawkins, the famous suffragette.